autonomio/autonomio/README.md

 For most use cases succesfully running a state-of-the-art AI works out of the box in less than 60 seconds to first trained model.

-## Deep learning in two simple commands (first time use)
+## Deep learning in two simple commands

-Open a jupyter notebook (or python console) and type:
+For first time use:

     python -m spacy download en

-and then:
+Open a jupyter notebook (or python console) and type:

     from autonomio.commands import *
     %matplotlib inline